 8. Incas Did Not Use Common Tools

 Number 8 of our Machu Picchu facts is perhaps the most perplexing.
 The Incas were a people who did not use wheels, iron tools, or draft animals.
-Thus, the construction of city is a mystery that no researchers have yet been able to conclusively solve.
+Thus, the construction of the city is a mystery that no researchers have yet been able to conclusively solve.
 How did the Inca people manage to move stones and blocks into place?
 This one fact has largely boosted the Ancient Astronaut Theory which contends that the Incas had help from beyond the stars.
 Experts know that the ruins contain a comprehensive system of astronomical observation.
 Some believe that the Incas built these markers as much for navigational purposes as they were for determining the solstices.

 9. Hiram Bingham Removed Many Artifacts